shanjii/rock_weather/README.md

 # rock_weather

-A basic weather forecast telemetry app that seeks to implement proper Clean Code architecture following SOLID patterns.
+A basic weather forecast telemetry app that seeks to implement proper Clean Code architecture in Flutter following SOLID patterns.

 Contains a home screen with current weather information for 4 of the following cities: